 Disclosure: Some of the links in this post are affiliate links.
 That means that if you click on a link and purchase an item, we may receive an affiliate commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Looking for the best chromatic harmonicas available?

 One of the most overlooked instruments in the band or orchestra is the chromatic harmonica.
-Many people don’t realize how essential a chromatic harmonica is to contributing to the charismatic sound of blues, rock, jazz and even classical music.
+Many people don’t realize how essential a chromatic harmonica is to contributing to the charismatic sound of blues, rock, jazz, and even classical music.
 Some of the best harmonica players of all time have made great use of the chromatic harmonica and prefer it over its diatonic counterpart.

 Dedicated musicians prefer harmonicas in the key of C because a chromatic harmonica can play in any key by having the 12 notes of the Western scale in each octave.
-Although harmonicas come in 8, 10, 12, 14 and 16 holes, the 12-hole one is the most versatile and the best for beginners to buy.
-However, more advanced players typically prefer the 16-hole harmonica.
+Although harmonicas come in 8, 10, 12, 14, and 16 holes, the 12-hole one is the most versatile and the best for beginners to buy.
+However, more advanced players typically prefer to use a 16-hole harmonica.